National Party Congress continues working on personnel affairs | Politics | Vietnam+ (VietnamPlus)

 National Party Congress continues working on personnel affairs

-The 13th National Party Congress continues discussing personnel affairs during its plenary session in Hanoi on January 29.
+The 13th National Party Congress continues discussing personnel affairs on the fifth working day on January 30.

 A total of 1,587 delegates representing more than 5 million Party members nationwide are attending the 13th National Party Congress, which is being held from January 25 to February 2./.